-1.1 Background to this document
+1.1 Background to this appraisal

-Rodmersham, that is the hamlet on Church Street around St. Nicholas Parish Church, was not previously designated as a conservation area although it contains a number of highly significant listed buildings.
+Rodmersham, that is the hamlet on Church Street around St. Nicholas Parish Church, is not currently designated as a conservation area although it contains a number of highly significant listed buildings.

 During the recent review of Rodmersham Green Conservation Area, Rodmersham was identified as having the potential to be designated as a conservation area in its own right.
-Consequently, it has been the subject of detailed assessment and appraisal., and following appropriate public consultation, which provided valuable feedback, it has been designated as a new conservation area in its own right: Rodmersham Church Street Conservation Area.
+Consequently it has been the subject of detailed assessment and appraisal.